Ratizka/BiT-Blockchain-Group-Project-Voting-System/README.md

 This [React] app was initialized with [create-near-app]

 Quick Start
 ===========

 To run this project locally:

 Install yarn `npm install --global yarn`

+If you have problems with:

+> Error: Could not locate the bindings file.

 `npm uninstall deasync`
 `npm install deasync`